The ANBG Visual Identity

 Social Media Assets

-Social media assets leveraged the dynamic identity to create visually striking and varied content, with each post featuring unique botanical compositions generated from the approved shape library and colour matrix.
-Headlines and key messages were skewed along the contours of the vector plant forms, creating a sense of organic flow and movement that tied the typography directly to the botanical elements, maintaining brand recognition while keeping the feed visually engaging and adaptable for campaigns, event promotion, and audience engagement across platforms.
+Social media assets used the dynamic identity to create striking, varied content, with each post featuring unique botanical compositions generated from the approved shape library and colour matrix.
+Headlines and key messages followed the contours of the vector plant forms, creating organic flow and movement that linked typography to the botanical elements.
+This approach maintained brand recognition while keeping the feed engaging and adaptable for campaigns, event promotion, and audience interaction across platforms.

 Information plaques

-The informational plaques applied the dynamic identity in a physical context, pairing vibrant botanical compositions with concise, accessible plant descriptions.
-Each plaque featured species-specific colour combinations drawn from the matrix, ensuring clarity and harmony, and in some cases, integrated laser-cut elements for added texture and tactility.
-Typography was set for maximum legibility and consistency, allowing the botanical graphics to provide the visual dynamism while the text remained clear and easy to read in outdoor settings.
+The informational plaques brought the dynamic identity into the physical world, combining vibrant botanical compositions with clear, accessible plant descriptions.
+Each plaque used species-specific colour combinations from the matrix, ensuring clarity and harmony, and some included laser-cut elements for added texture and tactility.
+Typography was designed for maximum legibility and consistency, letting the botanical graphics add visual energy while the text remained easy to read in outdoor settings.

 Style Guide

-The style guide documents the visual language of the ANBG dynamic identity, detailing its botanical colour palette, approved typefaces, shape library, and application rules.
-It provides clear guidance for maintaining consistency across all brand touchpoints while allowing flexibility for the generative system to create unique, site-specific compositions.
+The style guide defines the visual language of the ANBG dynamic identity, outlining its botanical colour palette, approved typefaces, shape library, and application rules.
+It ensures consistency across all brand touchpoints while allowing the generative system to produce unique, site specific compositions.

 Previous